 You might have noticed on your favorite news website or ESPN over the past week, Brian Urlacher had a hair transplant.
 It looks good.
 I’m usually not too interested in celebrities getting hair transplants, because “hey who cares?”
 However, I wanted to include it in this post because I felt that a lot of people might stumble onto this site while searching for information on his transplant.
 I believe that those people will be quite pleased to come across the information they find on this website.

 Shiseido is a Major Player

 Most people are aware that Shiseido is big-brothering Replicel’s RCH-01 technology into the Japanese market for expedited approval.
-Some also know that Shiseido has their own in-house researchers, such as Dr. Manabu Ohyama, who are looking to create hair regeneration through iPS cells.
+Some also know that Shiseido has their own in-house researchers, such as Dr. Manabu Ohyama, who are working on creating hair regeneration through iPS cells.
 However, up until now I have not heard talk about Shiseido’s research collaboration with Harvard CBRC.
-It turns out they are working with Dr. David Fisher’s lab as another outlet for hair and skin technology discovery.
+It turns out Shiseido is also working with Dr. David Fisher’s lab as another outlet for hair and skin technology discovery.
 That’s three major avenues, with the possibility of more that we don’t know about.
 Be thankful for Shiseido, they have put a lot of focus into solving the thing we all pray for.

 Two Additions to the Ultimate Guide